Jason-Hargrove/100-days-of-code-part-4/README.md

 ## Today's Progress

-Installed latest vrsion of Python and configuring my environment.
+Installed latest version of Python and configuring my environment.
 Solved conflicts in my .zshrc file due to the updated version of Python.

 After ensuring everything was set up correctly, I dived into a LinkedIn Learning course on Python.
 I cloned the course repository and successfully built a small "Hello World" app, marking my first Python project on this new setup.